Large values of cusp forms on GL(n): Statement of results

-Using the method of normal forms of degenerate phase functions we obtain the following consequence of Theorem \ref{n=3 tau}.
-This kind of analysis goes back to~\cite{Berry:waves-Thom} where each generic singularity of corank $1$ and $2$ is studied.
+The above Theorem~\ref{n=3 tau} allows us to improve the lower bound of Theorem \ref{general tau} for $n=3$, using the method of normal forms of degenerate phase functions.
+This kind of analysis goes back to~\cite{Berry:waves-Thom}, where each generic singularity of corank $1$ and $2$ is studied. \begin{thm} For any non-zero Whittaker function $W$ on $S_3$ as above, with self-dual infinitesimal character and Laplacian eigenvalue $\lambda$, we have